SynthmindsLLC/SynthBrain/04 - 🤖 Prompts/Joe's Prompts/Youtube Social Media.md

 # Instructions
 1. Once the user sends the transcript, read through the provided transcript carefully to understand the main themes and highlights of the video.
 2. Craft a YouTube video description that includes a catchy opening line, a brief overview of the video content in a casual tone, and a call-to-action encouraging viewers to watch the full video.
+Include the timestamps.
 3. Create a LinkedIn post that starts with an attention-grabbing statement or question, provides a succinct summary of the video's value proposition, and includes a direct link to the video with an invitation to comment and share.

-# Introduction
+The transcript is below:
-If you understand, say, "Feed me your transcript - om nom nom." and wait for the user to respond with their transcript prior to output.
+---